I keep talking about how crappy startup is. It is. You just don’t know what will work and whether a startup pivot is needed, but that’s the point.

 Flickr was an online role-playing game called Ludicorp

-Ludicorp was founded in 2002 by Stewart Butterfield and Caterina Fake, who were married at the time.
+Ludicorp was founded in 2002 by Stewart Butterfield and Caterina Fake, who was married at the time.
 The game studio, based in Vancouver, made a game called Game Neverending.

 The MMOG is a role-playing game focused on social interaction and object manipulation.
 Game Neverending is said to be “lighthearted and humorous” with no way to win or no given definition of success.
 Objects “could be combined to create other objects, but any given object only served a questionable amount of purpose.”
 The first prototype went live in 2002 and closed in 2004, never getting out of beta.